 (selected design policy and guidance) and (national standard for residence schemes) are a summary of the process and outputs required by the Adopted Central Lancashire Design Guide Supplementary Planning Document (Design SPD).

 The Design SPD and other selected references should be consulted for fuller information and relevant examples.

 What happens next?

-Following the receipt of advice from the Development Team, and if necessary, you will be able to amend your proposal.
+Following the receipt of advice and if necessary, you will be able to amend your proposal.